 Using service accounts with Compute Engine

-Compute Engine instances need to run as service accounts to have access to other Cloud Platform resources.
-To make sure that your Compute Engine instances are secure, consider the following:
+Compute Engine instances need to run as service accounts to have access to other Google Cloud resources.
+To make sure that your Compute Engine instances are more secure, consider the following:

 You can create VMs in the same project with different service accounts.
 To change the service account of a VM after it's created, use the